Resources

 Scientific writing

 Successful scientific writing and publishing: a step-by-step approach (CDC, 2018).
-Guidance and recommendations to help authors working in public health to more efficiently publish the results of their work.
+This guidance helps authors working in public health to more efficiently publish the results of their work.

 How to write a scientific masterpiece (Journal of Clinical Investigation, 2019).
 This article offers advice on generating a scientific manuscript with maximum impact.

 The science of scientific writing (American Scientist, 2018).
-If the reader is to grasp what the writer means, the writer must understand what the reader needs.
+For a reader to grasp what the writer means, the writer must understand what the reader needs.

 The intrinsic story structure of original research manuscripts (AMWA 2023).
 The three-act structure can help authors tell a story: Act 1—setup (introduction) and tension (research question), Act 2—action (methods and results), and Act 3—climax (first paragraph of discussion section) and resolution (discussion and conclusion).

 What is the Toulmin Method?
 (Purdue Online Writing Lab).
-The Toulmin method is a style of argumentation with three fundamental parts: the claim, the grounds, and the warrant.
+The Toulmin method is a style of argumentation with three parts: claim, grounds, and warrant.

 The Chicago Guide to Communicating Science (Montgomery, 2017).
 This book addresses crucial issues in the changing landscape of scientific communication, focusing on writing for corporate settings, government, nonprofit organizations, and academia.